Assessments / Standardized Testing

 - Illinois Science Assessment—Starting in 2016, Illinois school districts were required to assess student knowledge and skill in Science.
 The Illinois Science Assessment is aligned to the Next Generation Science Standards and is used to measure student mastery of the Illinois science standards.
 This test is administered online and is taken by students in Grades 5 and 8.

-In addition to these state-mandated tests, District 15 uses the MAP (Measures of Academic Progress) testing system.
+- District 15 uses the MAP (Measures of Academic Progress) testing system.
 Students in Grades 2-8 are tested at least twice a year (fall and spring).
 Some schools may also choose to administer MAP tests during the winter.
 The computer-based MAP tests measure individual student achievement in three academic areas: reading, language arts, and math.
 They accurately reflect each student's knowledge and understanding and they measure growth over time.
 Tests dynamically adjust to a student's performance level, making test scores more accurate.
 MAP test results are shared with parents at the close of each testing window.
 The information provided through MAP testing better enables the district to make appropriate, data-driven decisions at the classroom, school, and district levels.
 It also allows teachers to make rapid adjustments in instruction to respond to identified student needs.

-Other individually administered tests may be required if additional information is needed to provide more targeted educational programming for a child.
+- Other individually administered tests may be required if additional information is needed to provide more targeted educational programming for a child.
 For example, a variety of processed-based assessments are used, including the Fountas and Pinnell Benchmark Assessment System, Oral Language Assessment, Words Their Way Inventory, and additional classroom-based assessments.
 Other tests, like the Cognitive Abilities Test (CogAT), a standardized test that measures a student’s verbal, non-verbal, and quantitative abilities is used together with MAP reading and math scores to determine whether or not a student would benefit from academically talented and gifted programming in Grades 3-6.
 When needed, individual evaluations may also include psychological or educational assessment as part of a case study evaluation for specialized educational services.
-Parent permission is required for this type of evaluation
+Parent permission is required for this type of evaluation.

 No single test can provide a complete picture of a child's achievement.
 Classroom performance, teacher observation, and other tests help provide additional information about your child.
-Questions about your child's test results should be directed to his/her teacher or the school principal.
+Questions about your child's test results should be directed to their teacher or the school principal.

 See the District 15 Standardized Testing Schedule for the full list of scheduled tests.